 Three days later, on August 18, a blogger named CML published an article at the popular (and now defunct) website Gawker titled “How Amazon Swallowed Seattle” that provoked much further critical chatter on social media.
 The provocative opening sentence: “Seattle is dead and Amazon killed it.”

 What followed that sentence was a litany of grievances concerning how Amazon’s economic dominance of Seattle had negatively affected the city’s longtime sociocultural quality — especially on Capitol Hill, the neighborhood that for many years was the city’s countercultural epicenter, yet which recently had been overwhelmed by abrupt wealth acquisition and its attendant gentrification.
 While Capitol Hill was once a strong regional haven for gay people and gay culture, gay-bashings had recently increased alarmingly there, especially in the Pike-Pine corridor, the neighborhood’s longtime nightlife mecca.
-Such dangerous change was an obvious consequence of the neighborhood’s new, young “brogrammer” demographic — mostly comprising Amazon employee transplants who had moved into Capitol Hill’s recently built luxury condominiums with apparently no clue about the neighborhood’s unique demographic history.
+Such dangerous change was an obvious consequence of the neighborhood’s new, young “brogrammer” demographic — mostly comprising Amazon employee transplants who had moved into Capitol Hill’s recently-built luxury condominiums with apparently no clue about the neighborhood’s unique demographic history.

 The difference between Old Seattle and New Seattle that CML lamented in their Gawker article was ultimately qualitative, not quantitative.
-Yes, Seattle’s economy was buzzing once again circa 2015 — but the boom this time was unfortunately booming at the expense of a unique civic character that once was locally abundant, yet was then apparently being suffocated by rampant economic fundamentalism, an ideological pathology that Amazon both fed upon and fomented during Seattle’s most recent urban growth paroxysm.
+Yes, Seattle’s economy was buzzing once again circa 2015 — but the boom this time was unfortunately booming at the expense of a unique municipal character that once was locally abundant, yet was then apparently being suffocated by rampant economic fundamentalism, an ideological pathology that Amazon both fed upon and fomented during Seattle’s most recent urban growth paroxysm.

-As with Seattle’s circa-1995 boom, the circa-2015 boom was yet another “tale of two cities” in which extreme prosperity was accompanied by unprecedented gentrification, displacement, and homelessness.
-The city’s emerging housing affordability crisis that year was acute enough to become a central issue in the November 3, 2015, Seattle City Council elections — so much so that one day before Election Day, Seattle Mayor Ed Murray declared a civil emergency on homelessness, calling for an increase in federal and state funding for human services and emergency shelter.
+As with Seattle’s mid-1990s boom, the circa-2015 boom was yet another “tale of two cities” in which extreme prosperity was accompanied by unprecedented gentrification, displacement, and homelessness.
+The city’s emerging housing affordability crisis that year was drastic enough to become a central issue in the November 3, 2015, Seattle City Council elections — so much so that one day before Election Day, Seattle Mayor Ed Murray declared a civil emergency on homelessness, calling for an increase in federal and state funding for human services and emergency shelter.